 INSIGHT by GIIN

--Dean Hand, Chief Research Officer of the GIIN
+-Dean Hand, Chief Research Officer at the GIIN